CleverNamesTaken/Ask/README.md

 ### Prerequisites

 None.
-If you choose to serve your database of mysql, then you will need to write your configuration file with the IP, port, and credentials.
+If you choose to serve your database with mysql, then you will need to write your configuration file with the IP, port, and credentials.

 `ask create conf`